Frequently Asked Questions

 Third party manufacturing of i-On® products takes place at an industry-leading FDA-approved facility in the United States.
 Our primary packaging comes from a world leader in cosmetic packaging.

 i-On® products undergo rigorous stability testing to ensure our formulas remain as potent and effective as possible.
 We also utilize airless packaging that allows for next-to-zero exposure to oxygen, which helps our products maintain their stability long after they leave the production line.
-For best results, we recommend using your products within 12 months after opening.
+For best results, we recommend using your products within one year of opening.

-Currently, the shipping container, outer box and packaging insert that accompany i-On® products are all recyclable.
+Currently, the shipping container, outer box and packaging insert that accompany i-On® products are all recyclable and made with recycled materials.
 FE:I Beauty Tech, i-On®’s parent company, is committed to driving more access to sustainable packaging and is working toward using recycled plastic for all its product containers.

 At the time of i-On®’s initial launch with our Age Disrupting Skin Cream and Age Disrupting Total Performance Eye Cream, airless jars and pumps made from recyclable materials were not available for mass manufacturing.
-We have mandated the use of earth-friendly packaging when it is possible.
-Our ultimate goal is to make every aspect of our products and packaging as sustainable as possible, including the future implementation of an efficient refillable program.
+However, recent shifts within the industry have made these obtainable for use in our upcoming product launches, as well as additional production runs of our first two SKUs.
+Our ultimate goal is to make every aspect of our products and packaging as sustainable as possible, including implementing an efficient refillable program.

 Prior to menopause, women can rid the body of excess ferritin through menstruation, which leads to less ferritin-encapsulated iron in the skin.
 Iron levels in the form of ferritin have been measured to be 42% higher in postmenopausal skin.
 In pre-menopausal women, ferritin still delivers excess iron to the skin but to a lesser degree, making i-On® products ideal for a preventative anti-aging skincare regimen.